enkidevs/curriculum/sql/dml/intro-dml/README.md

 name: Introduction

-description: What are the main concepts of modification in SQL plus a quick introduction.
+description: An introduction to the main concepts of modification.

 aspects:
   - introduction